AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/sendgrid-file-limitation.md

 ## Cause

 [!DNL SendGrid] has a system limitation of 30Mb size for email.
 It is recommended that you do not use attachments that exceeds 10Mb.
-See [Sending Attachments](https://docs.sendgrid.com/ui/sending-email/attachments-with-digioh) in SendGrid documentation.
+See [Sending Attachments](https://docs.sendgrid.com/ui/sending-email/attachments-with-digioh) in SendGrid documentation for more infomation.

 ## Workaround